There is a difference between worry and concern. A worried person sees a problem, a concerned person solves a problem.

 When we think about the human spirit, we probably see it as something that has endless possibilities and unlimited potential.
-However, our spirit and our physical body/psyche seems somewhat disjointed.
+However, our spirit and our physical body/psyche seem somewhat disjointed.
 This is especially true if we allow our physical and psychological limitations to prevent us from moving forward.
-In such instances there just isn’t a strong enough connection between the body, mind and spirit, and as a result we see ourselves as being limited in what we can do, be, have and achieve.
+In such instances there just isn’t a strong enough connection between the body, mind, and spirit, and as a result, we see ourselves as being limited in what we can do, be, have and achieve.
 But if we were to step outside of our physical body, what could be possible?

 All this is possible, and it’s especially possible for your client.
 However, you will need to take them through a process that will help them awaken the unconscious resources that are tied to their spirit.
 These are the resources that will allow them to tackle their problems far more effectively as they work towards their desired outcomes.

 Let’s now launch into this four-step process and explore how you can help your client become more resourceful in any situation.